 ‘The vision for Stay at Home Valley in particular was essentially to add a few points – create a few offices – and then hand it over to the Twitter design community to actually build on top of it,’ explains Kimmel, who recalls her own programming experience beginning with computer-aided design software.
 ‘I really wanted to create a space for more serendipitous interaction.’

 As we explore in our Pleasure Revolution macrotrend, a push for more serendipitous living is becoming a key driver for consumers as many employees continue to work independently and remotely.

 Covid-19: Did They Help? supports pandemic callout culture

-Global – Did They Help? is a not-for-profit and ad-free site that collates data about brands and celebrities in relation to their role in supporting the global pandemic.
+Global – Did They Help? is a not-for-profit and ad-free site that collates data about brands and celebrities in relation to their supporting role during the global pandemic.